 Restaurants located in major tourist areas usually accept international credit/debit cards but you may encounter places where payment in cash is required.
 Check the entrance doors for credit card company labels or ask the waiter about this option before ordering.

-In the Czech Republic there is no law which would impose a ban on smoking in the restaurants.
-However you can find completely non-smoking restaurants and those which have separate sections for smokers and non-smokers.
-In vast majority of restaurants smoking is prohibited during lunchtime (usually from 11 AM to 2 PM) and dinner time (usually from 5 PM to 7 PM).
+In the Czech Republic there is the law which impose smoking in the restaurants.
+However you can find completely smoking restaurants and those which have separate sections for smokers and non-smokers.
+In vast majority of smokers´restaurants smoking is prohibited during lunchtime (usually from 11 AM to 2 PM) and dinner time (usually from 5 PM to 7 PM).

 Czech traditional cuisine is not very healthy but it is highly recommended to taste it, you will not regret.
 The biggest Czech specialties are dumplings and different types of gravies, pork meet at many ways or sweet pancakes.
 Soups are also very popular and some sweet pastry after lunch is also a must.